sergioflores-j/ts-to-go/packages/wrapException/README.md

 const result = fn();
 if (result.error) {
   // result.error is unknown so it has to be handled
-  // result.data is T | undefined
-} else {
+  // result.data is T | undefined (which is not true! here the data would be undefined) } else {
   // result.error is still unknown
   // result.data is T | undefined (which is not true! here data would already be of type "T")